Pete Richardson. Associate, France and UK

-Pete is an experienced macroeconomist and applied economic researcher, with a career spanning 28 years at the Organisation for Economic Cooperation and Development (the OECD), following 12 years as economic adviser at H.M.
-Treasury and the Departments of Trade and Industry.
-At OECD Pete was Head of Division responsible for short, medium, and longer-term global assessments and policy studies, economic modelling, data base management, and systems development in support of the OECD Economic Outlook.
+Pete’s professional career has spanned 28 years at the Organisation for Economic Cooperation and Development (OECD), following 12 years as economic adviser at the UK Treasury and the Departments of Trade and Industry.
+At the OECD Pete was Head of the Macroeconomic Analysis Division responsible for short, medium, and longer-term global assessments and policy studies, economic modelling, data base management, and systems development in support of the regular economic assessments contributing to the OECD Economic Outlook.